Free Decontamination Stations Installed To Clean Oil-Covered Boats Following Huntington Beach Spill

-HUNTINGTON BEACH (CBSLA) – Officials are setting up free decontamination stations to clean the dozens of boats which got covered in oil from last weekend’s Huntington Beach spill.
+HUNTINGTON BEACH (CBSLA) – Officials are setting up free decontamination stations to clean the dozens of boats that got covered in oil from last weekend’s Huntington Beach spill.

 The stations will be in place for the estimated 200 boats that got oil stuck to their hulls and need to be cleaned, officials say.